Swissair: Continued use of the "Swissair" brand

 Swiss retains the rights to the "Swissair" name, whose value was estimated at more than 10 million Swiss francs in 2010.
 To prevent the trademark from becoming void through disuse, Swiss licensed it to Hopscotch Air, which operates a fleet of Cirrus SR22 planes in the United States, for use from 2010 to 2013.
 In Switzerland, the trademark is protected through its use by an aviation sports club, Sportfluggruppe Swissair.

 Fleet

-Last active fleet

-At the time of its demise, the Swissair fleet consisted of the following aircraft: